-- 3. (1) The Council must adopt a wage structure and such wage structure must include market related benefits. - (2) After the implementation of the wage structure contemplated in subrule (1), the Council must establish a grading committee to implement such wage structure. - (3) The grading committee must consist of seven members - - (a) Head of the Human Resources Department as the chairperson of the committee and additional two representatives from that department; - (b) two trade union representatives; - (c) the chief executive officer or his or her deputy; - (d) a head of department, as determined by the chief executive officer. - (4) The grading committee must - - (a) evaluate job descriptions; - (b) grade the post in terms of key performance areas; - (c) grade the posts created on the establishment.
+3. (1) The Council must adopt a wage structure and such wage structure must include market related benefits.

+(2) After the implementation of the wage structure provided in subrule (1), the Council must establish a grading committee to implement such structure.

+- (3) The grading committee must consist of the following six members - - (a) the head of the human resources department as the chairperson of the committee and an additional one representative from that department; - (b) two trade union representatives; - (c) the chief executive officer or his or her deputy; and - (d) a representative from the Ministry. - (4) The grading committee must - - (a) evaluate job descriptions; - (b) grade the post in terms of key performance areas; and - (c) grade the posts created on the establishment.